eetuvartto/jamming/README.md

 so there is some boilerplate code remaining.
 Since at the time of creating this project, I had very little experience working with APIs and the spotify authentication system is a little bit tricky (at least from a novices viewpoint, like mine), the src/Spotify (used to interact with the Spotify API) is from the codecademys model solution.
 I have however made a little tweak, so it is better compatible with my pre-existing code (added token to Spotify object for authentication at launch).
-It is probably apparent at first glance, but minimal time was spent for the ui design aspect (it's kinda ugly).
+It is probably apparent at first glance, but minimal time was spent for the ui design aspect.

 Overall this was an excellent learning opportunity for React, JavaScript and software development in general.
 I feel I really got the graps of the React basics and have more confidence for future projects.